KUNR

-KUNR (88.7 FM) and KNCC (91.5 FM) are non-commercial, listener-supported public radio stations.
-KUNR is licensed to Reno, Nevada, and KNCC is licensed to Elko, Nevada.
-Owned and operated by the University of Nevada, Reno, they simulcast a news and information radio format and are members of National Public Radio (NPR).
-The studios and offices are on North Virginia Street in Reno, on the university campus.
+KUNR (88.7 FM) and KNCC (91.5 FM) are non-commercial radio stations that jointly carry a talk-oriented public radio format as members of NPR.
+KUNR is licensed to Reno, Nevada, United States, and KNCC is licensed to Elko, Nevada, United States; both are owned by the University of Nevada, Reno.
+The studios are located on North Virginia Street in Reno, inside Edmund J. Cain Hall on the university campus.